jkukatzki/spacetime-svelte-group-chat-example/README.md

 ## Event Callbacks

-Since we track state dependencies (like the .rows variable) to clean up the STDB Subscription once they are not needed anymore and there might be cases where you don't need the rows but just want to add callbacks we add dependencies by using an effect to bind to the event callbacks.
+Since we track state dependencies (like the .rows variable) to clean up the STDB Subscription once they are not needed anymore.
+But there might be cases where you don't need the rows but instead just want to add callbacks or the rows dependency is conditional.
+Which is why we add a dependency to the events variable too by using an $effect to register our callbacks.
 I couldn't think of a cleaner way to do this in svelte so feel free to suggest improvements to this system.
+Also I couldn't get typescript working to disallow adding onUpdate and onDelete callbacks on tables that don't have a primary key.

 ```svelte
 <script lang="ts">